lamanno-epfl/velocycle/docs/index.rst

 VeloCycle - statistical RNA velocity inference for the cell cycle
 ===================================

 **VeloCycle** is a module for manifold-constrained variational inference of RNA velocity in the cell cycle.
-RNA velocity enables the recovery of dynamic information from single-cell RNA-sequencing data using information on unspliced and spliced RNA abundances [La Manno et al. Nature 2018](https://doi.org/10.1038/s41586-018-0414-6).
+RNA velocity enables the recovery of dynamic information from single-cell RNA-sequencing data using information on unspliced and spliced RNA abundances `La Manno et al. Nature 2018 <https://doi.org/10.1038/s41586-018-0414-6>`_.

 Many available RNA velocity algorithms can be fragile and rely on heuristics that lack statistical control.
-Likewise, the estimated vector field is not dynamically consistent with the traversed gene expression manifold.
-[VeloCycle](https://github.com/lamanno-epfl/velocycle/) is a generative model of RNA velocity that aims to address these problems by coupling velocity field and manifold estimation in a reformulated, unified framework, so as to coherently identify the parameters of an autonomous dynamical system.
+Likewise, the estimated vector field is not dynamically consistent with the traversed gene expression manifold. `VeloCycle <https://github.com/lamanno-epfl/velocycle/>`_ is a generative model of RNA velocity that aims to address these problems by coupling velocity field and manifold estimation in a reformulated, unified framework, so as to coherently identify the parameters of an autonomous dynamical system.
 Focusing on the cell cycle, VeloCycle can be used to study gene regulation dynamics on one-dimensional periodic manifolds in a statistically robust manner.

 VeloCycle can be used to ask fundamental biological questions using RNA velocity, including:
 - Is there a statstically significant non-zero cell cycle velocity in my dataset?